An Introduction to Ocean Jasper® by Christopher Lee Matthews

-Looking for the metaphysical properties of Ocean Jasper?
-Check out my blog on our sister site, the Metaphysical Department of Enter the Earth.
+Looking for the metaphysical properties of Ocean Jasper®?
+Check out my other blog here.

-Ocean Jasper is a trade name for a multicolored stone from Madagascar, typically with spherical patterning.
+Ocean Jasper® is a trademarked name for a multicolored stone from Madagascar, typically with spherical patterning.
 Although commonly described as an orbicular jasper, the most recent research suggests it is the mineral chalcedony instead.
 Some pieces have agate banding or druses of clear quartz, a coating of tiny crystals, known more commonly as “druzy”.

 Although chalcedony (chal•ce•do•ny) is more technically pronounced “kal-seh-duh-knee”, it is more commonly said like “kal-suh-dough-knee”.

-The best known research on Ocean Jasper is by Dr. Werner Lieber.
+The best known research on Ocean Jasper® is by Dr. Werner Lieber.
 He theorized that it is a sphärolithischer Chalcedon (German, “spherulitic or orbicular chalcedony”).
 Spherulitic refers to spherulites, a more technical name for the orbs.
 In geology a spherulite is a spherical body, created by radial growth around a central point, like the spokes of a wheel.
-It is easy to forget that Ocean Jasper’s bulls-eyes, flowers/stars (orbs surrounded by druzy quartz), and irregular polygons are all crosscuts of three dimensional objects.
+It is easy to forget that the bulls-eyes, flowers/stars (orbs surrounded by druzy quartz), and irregular polygons are all crosscuts of three dimensional objects.

 1: Near the village of Marovato, directly on the shoreline, known for its multicolored orbs, translucency, and druzy .
 (The name Marovato means “many stones” in Malagasy.)